About Managing Languages

 The language key will be compared to the HTML and browser languages in order to automatically detect the language.
 It typically consists of the first two letters of the language name (e.g. English = EN).

 The Copy-From option allows you to decide which language the texts of your new language should be copied from.
-This helps you to write in the correct translations later.
+This helps you to write the correct translations later.

 Import, translate, and export texts in different languages

-To translate your content into different languages you can use our text import/export feature:
+To translate your content into different languages, you can use our text import/export feature: